 You can help.
-The KURA Project has delivered 5,400 to women in this area.
-But there are 5,000 more girls who need supplies.
+The KURA Project has delivered 6,200 kits to women in this area.
+But there are many more girls who need supplies.

-Please join us in providing these girls sanitary supplies so they can experience their monthly cycles with dignity and continue their education.
+Please join us in providing these girls in need with sanitary supplies so they can experience their monthly cycles with dignity and continue their education.

 A $25 donation will provide an "Opportunity kit" which includes an AFRIpad kit, underwear and soap for washing.
 This kit will last a year or more and will make a life changing difference for a girl!